-Teachers are encouraged to use their best judgment when referring students to the health room.
-Please only send students who are sick or injured.
+Teachers are encouraged to use their best judgment in referring students to the health room.
+Teachers who have students with health plans should work closely with the HRA and/or nurse to ensure student safety.

-The checkout procedure for students being sent home from school prior to dismissal time due to illness, etc. is as follows:
+The check-out procedure for students being sent home from school, before dismissal time, due to illness, etc. is as follows:

-- a) The health room assistant or the office staff will notify the parent or emergency designee on the enrollment form. - b) The health room assistant or office staff will contact the teacher to have the student's belongings brought to the office. - d) The parent must sign the child out at the office desk before leaving the building.
+- 1) The health room assistant or the office staff will notify the parent or emergency designee on the enrollment form. - 2) The student will be sent back to class to get their things and have the teacher initial the pass.
+If the student is unable to return on their own, a staff member will be sent with the pass for you to initial.
+This lets the office know that you are aware that the student is going home. - 3) The student must bring the pass back to the office and then wait in the office or health room for a parent. - 4) The parent must sign the child out at the office desk before leaving the building.